dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

   * Check within 15 min (but hard limit 1 hour after shutdown)
   * Otherwise need to start back up and stabilize and then check
   * Note: these engines don't burn oil
-* APR ARMED -- set this mode before takeoff
+* "APR ARMED" -- set this mode before takeoff
   * In case of engine failure then DEEC will activate it automatically (e.g. when difference in N2, page 19-25)
 * Ignitors
   * Green IGN == both ignitors working